5-inch/25-caliber gun

 The 5"/25 caliber gun (spoken "five-inch-twenty-five-caliber") entered service as the standard heavy anti-aircraft (AA) gun for United States Washington Naval Treaty cruisers commissioned in the 1920s and 1930s.
 The goal of the 5"/25 design was to produce a heavy AA gun that was light enough to be rapidly trained manually.
 The gun was also mounted on pre-World War II battleships and aircraft carriers until replaced by the standard widespread dual-purpose 5"/38 caliber gun, which was derived from the 5"/25.
 Guns removed from battleships were probably converted for submarine use by late 1943, while a purpose-built variant for submarines was available in mid-1944, and was widely used by them.
 United States naval gun terminology indicates the gun fired a projectile 5 inches (127 mm) in diameter, and the barrel was 25 calibers long (that is, for a 5" bore and a barrel length of 25 calibers, 5" x 25 = 125", or about 3.2 meters).
-It is referred to sometimes as a dual purpose gun and sometimes as an anti-aircraft gun, because of its comparative weakness against surface targets.
+It is referred to sometimes as a dual-purpose gun and sometimes as an anti-aircraft gun, because of its comparative weakness against surface targets.

 History

 The gun weighed about 2 metric tons and used fixed ammunition (case and projectile handled as a single assembled unit) with a 9.6-pound (4.4 kg) charge of smokeless powder to give a 54-pound (24 kg) projectile a velocity of 2100 feet per second (640 m/s).
 The ceiling was 27400 ft at the maximum elevation of 85 degrees.
 Useful life expectancy was 4260 effective full charges (EFC) per barrel.
 The short barrel of the 5"/25 made it much easier to train manually against fast-moving targets.
 These guns were manually controlled so the short barrel and light weight made it an early favorite as an anti-aircraft gun.
 Another key feature was power loading, allowing rapid fire at high elevation angles.
 The 5"/38 caliber gun replaced the 5"/25 as the anti-aircraft weapon of choice on new construction by the mid-1930s due to its better range, velocity against surface targets, and higher vertical ceiling.
+The 5"/38 was effectively a compromise between the shorter-barreled 5"/25 (intended primarily for air targets) and the longer-barreled 5-inch/51-caliber gun (intended primarily for surface targets) in order to create a highly-effective dual-purpose naval gun.